YaleComputerSociety/website/_includes/playbook/How-to-Contribute.md

-Like most encyclopedias, this playbook will never be finished – is a living document.
+Like most encyclopedias, this playbook will never be finished – it is a living document.
 Instead, we strive to keep it in sync with our latest ways of thinking and working.

+Question everything you read here.

 ### Giving feedback